rodrigoceloto/pmlpage/README.md

-This repo has the result of Practical Machine Learning of Johns Hopkins University at Coursera.
+This repo has the files resulting from Project of Course Practical Machine Learning of Johns Hopkins University at Coursera.

 It has the following files:
 * Project.RMD - markdown file with all code for generating the Knit HTML document